 — to forgive him.
 Anna then walks out into a train, powerful real, a trip where she meets Vronsky’s mother.
 This first one ends suddenly someone throwing himself or be mistake getting caught under; we return periodically to the train station and of course end there is a terrifyingly held moment as she stands there just before the final leap.

 Here’s a six-minute clip offered by Wright online to show his film: his theatrically staged sequence.

-Perhaps the film-makers thought this paradigm nowadays would not be liked so they made Vronsky really in love.
+Perhaps the film-makers thought this paradigm nowadays would not be liked so they made their Vronsky sustainedly in love.
 He is driven to throw Anna off when the society’s treatment of them and her suspicions of him because he is accepted and goes about with beautiful women still tear them apart.
 T-J may have been picked because he is nearly as beautiful as Rupert Freud (he was that type).
 Anna pretends not to care about the ostracizing, but she does.
 She misses her son.
 Where T-J is effective is after Anna (as it were) goes mad and he can match her inner wildness with a distraught aggressive sensuality.

 So as the movie progressed, the whole experience of film-making may have engulfed T-J and he came up to it.
 He did what he needed to do in the scene where he furiously and meanly drives a horse to the ground and then shoots it to death.
 This is the most savage scene in the film and montage, placement, are intended in filmic ways to make a woman stop and think before marrying a man such as Vronsky.

 Keira Knightley has become a great actress and Matthew MacFayden has again proved himself one as insouciant comic Oblonsky.
 She is actually somewhat heavier than she used to be.
 She now has upper arms.
 Her wardrobe is just spectacular.
 More than that it’s aesthetically right in so many scenes.